Samatya

 Studion Monastery (in 15th century converted to İmrahor Mosque): The Studion Monastery founded in the 5th century by the consul Studites.
 From the monastic complex survived only certain features lots of original basilica.

-• St. Menas: Very close to the church of St. Nicolas is also the church of St. Menas.
+- St. Menas: Very close to the church of St. Nicolas is also the church of St. Menas.
 Built on Byzantine foundations, the church was known until the late 18th century as Saint Polycarp.

-St. Nicolas: The church burned down in the fire of 1782 and rebuilt.
+St. Nicolas: The church burned down in the big fire of 1782 and rebuilt.
 In this church at the very first years of 18th century there were a school and an orphanage.

-• St. George Kyparissios: A poor parish of the neighbourhood named Vlagna.
+- St. George Kyparissios: A poor parish of the neighbourhood named Vlagna.
 This place is situated very close to Samatya.
 In 1625 the church was the oldest church of Samatya which saved integrated.

-• The Church of St. Constantine & Helen: The church was destroyed in 1660, like other churches, by fire, but rebuilt soon.
+- The Church of St. Constantine & Helen: The church was destroyed in 1660, like other churches, by fire, but rebuilt soon.
 This church was fired again in 1696 and in 1782.
 Nowadays there is a church in this place with the same name but this is a new one.
 The final church built in 1804.

-The tension in Greek- relations in the mid-1950s was the context in which they occurred, attacks against the Greeks of Constantinople in September 1955.
-The nationalist exaltation in Turkey on the occasion of the Cyprus issue had already formed an explosive situation in Constantinople, which was further exacerbated by news of the on the consulate in Thessaloniki.
+The tension in Greek-Turkish relations in the mid-1950s was the context in which they occurred, attacks against the Greeks of Constantinople in September 1955.
+The nationalist exaltation in Turkey on the occasion of the Cyprus issue had already formed an explosive situation in Constantinople, which was further exacerbated by news of the attack on the Turkish consulate in Thessaloniki.
 By these years many churches got into fire again, and the Greek minority suffered a lot in Istanbul.

 Nowadays in the narrow streets of Samatya there are many imposing buildings but most of them are in a very bad condition.
 Samatya has the reputation of one of the most fanatic-Islamist places of Istanbul.
 Some of the Greek Orthodox Churches operate once per month.
 Some others have been given to other minorities of the city, as Syrians, in order to use it as church.